-This PAMP will be a valuable tool to assist in providing enhanced access for pedestrians, cyclists and the mobility and/or vision impaired.
+This PAMP continues to be a valuable tool to assist in providing enhanced access for pedestrians, cyclists and the mobility and/or vision impaired.
 The implementation of the nominated improvements to the pedestrian facilities in Tenterfield will also provide more opportunity to the aged and a safer pedestrian environment for school children.

-It is recommended that Council provide a budget allowance for the implementation of the PAMP project in the 2014/15 Operational Plan which reflects the community's expectations and priorities, and to allow the project to be implemented in the fastest possible timeframe.
+It is recommended that Council continue to seek external funding opportunities to enable the implementation of PAMP actions in the Operational Plan to support the community's priorities and allow the project to be implemented in a financially sustainable process.